mxliu/ACTION-Software-for-Functional-MRI-Analysis/README.md

 - `nroi`: the number of regions-of-interest (ROIs)

 3. A default GCN model is used in each federated learning method.
-Note that users can also employ other backbone models for federated learning.
+Users can also employ other backbone models for federated learning.

 4. Acknowledgments to the following public projects:
 [SimSiam](https://github.com/facebookresearch/simsiam),